 This creamy, smoky Chipotle Lime Dressing is great for so much more than just salads.
 A handful of ingredients and a few minutes is all it takes.

 When you have a few extra minutes, I really think that homemade salad dressings can’t be beat.
 They are fresh, flavorful, and come with the added bonus of being able to customize them to suit your taste.
 For instance, you may want to up the spice level in this creamy Chipotle Lime Dressing with more chipotle in adobo or add some extra lime juice.

 What Is Chipotle In Adobo?

 The spicy, smoky flavor in this dressing comes from chipotle in adobo, which is a smoked jalapeno in a thick, vinegar-based sauce.
 You’ll find chipotle in adobo in small cans in the international aisle of the grocery store, often where the taco shells, jarred salsas, and refried beans are sold.

 For this recipe, we just need the sauce in the can of chipotle in adobe, and you only need a tablespoon of it in the dressing.
 If you like spicy food though, finely chop up one of the chipotle peppers from the adobo and mix that into the dressing.
 You can store the remainder in a container or resealable bag in the freezer for up to three months.
-You can also use it in this Chicken Burrito Bowl or for a Taco Salad.
+You can also use it in a Chicken Burrito Bowl or for a Taco Salad.

 How To Make Chipotle Lime Dressing

 It’s so simple to make this creamy homemade dressing!
 In a small bowl stir together the sour cream, chipotle in adobo sauce, olive oil, red wine vinegar, lime juice, garlic powder, and salt until well combined.